Unboxing LLMs > loading...

 10. Recent Advances and Future Directions

-• Adaptive Reversibility: Dynamically determining which layers use reversible computation based on memory conditions.
+• Adaptive Strategies: Dynamically deciding whether to use reversible computation or standard backprop based on real-time memory pressure.

 11. Conclusion